priscilla-glenn/SbCompendium/README.md

 - ccSM100_3*
 - temp_1and2*

-*These experiments do not included count data for DEseq analysis
+*These experiments do not include count data for DEseq analysis